 - a.
+Flight Line Photography and Authorization.
+The 62 AW/CC has delegated the authority for McChord Field flight line photography and authorization to the 62 AW/PA.
+Units and personnel must request flight line photography authorization from 62 AW/PA at least 48 hours prior to the event.
+Photos for public release must also be reviewed by 62 AW/PA prior to publication. - b.
 Studio Photography.
+The Joint Base Lewis-McChord's Enterprise Multimedia Center is the primary provider of visual information services to JBLM, including 62d Airlift Wing.
+If EMC is unable to provide support, 62 AW/PA may provide studio photography support.
 Studio photography is performed by 62 AW/PA by appointment only and available for official portraits as required by AFI, as well as for applications for special duty assignments.
-Chain-of-command studio photography will be provided for leadership at the squadron-level and above (commander, deputy/vice commander, and first sergeant) as well as quarterly and annual award winners at the wing-level and above.
+Chain-of-command studio photography will be provided for leadership at the squadron-level (commander, deputy/vice commander, and first sergeant) as well as quarterly and annual award winners.
+Official photos for O-6 and above, as well as E-9s, must be conducted at EMC to ensure uniformity with the rest of JBLM leadership.
 Electronic copies will be provided to the requestor.
-Appointments for studio photography can be scheduled for duty days between the hours of 0930-1300. - b.
+Appointments for studio photography can be scheduled for Tuesdays and Wednesdays between the hours of 0900-1100. - c.
 VI Equipment Purchase Review.
-IAW AFI 35-109, Visual Information, units wishing to purchase video or still cameras and photographic printers must receive approval from 62 AW/PA to preclude duplication of effort and to ensure equipment, system, and data compatibility.
+IAW AFI 35-101, units wishing to purchase video or still cameras and photographic printers must receive approval from 62 AW/PA to preclude duplication of effort and to ensure equipment, system and data compatibility.